Backed by SSL, our online bonding process is secure. We are committed to your privacy.

 If the principal (the loan originator) violates the terms of the bond agreement and a consumer is harmed as a result, a claim can be made on the bond.

 Colorado mortgage loan originator bonds remain continuous unless otherwise canceled.
-If the bond is to be canceled, the surety must provide 30 days written notice to the obligee prior to cancellation.
+If the bond is to be canceled, the surety must provide 30 days' written notice to the obligee prior to cancellation.

-How to get a Colorado Mortgage Loan Originator License
+How to get a Colorado mortgage loan originator license

 It is against the law to conduct business as a mortgage loan originator in Colorado without being first being licensed by the Department of Regulatory Agencies.
 To obtain a Colorado mortgage loan originator license, an applicant must take the following steps:

-- Register with the Nationwide Mortgage Licensing System (NMLS)
+- Register with the Nationwide Mortgage Licensing System (NMLS).

-- Complete the NMLS National Background Check in addition to submitting fingerprints to the Colorado Bureau of Investigations with the initial background check
+- Complete the NMLS National Background Check in addition to submitting fingerprints to the Colorado Bureau of Investigations with the initial background check.

-- Complete all qualifying education requirements outlined by NMLS
+- Complete all qualifying education requirements outlined by NMLS.

-- Pass the SAFE MLO Exam after all completed education
+- Pass the SAFE MLO Exam after all completed education.

-- Acquire adequate E&O Insurance
+- Acquire adequate E&O Insurance.

-- Obtain a surety bond in the required amount
+- Obtain a surety bond in the required amount.

 - Complete the Division of Real Estate Initial License Application.
 Applicant must be registered with NMLS before completing the application.
 Registration can take 24 to 48 hours to process.

 - Update NMLS on new credentials.
-The applicant should call the Division to update the NMLS online record with the NEW Colorado issued license number once the MLO license has been approved.
+The applicant should call the Division to update the NMLS online record with the new Colorado-issued license number once the MLO license has been approved.
 The NMLS record will be approved once this is complete.

-Mortgage Industry Surety Bonds Avaiable Nationwide
+Mortgage Industry Surety Bonds Available Nationwide

 Many states have their own surety bond requirements for mortgage professionals.
 This means mortgage professionals who work in several states often have multiple surety bonds.
 Use the map below to learn more about mortgage bonds in other states.